 2. to determine Pallid Bat population trends and vital rates (e.g., survival rates, reproductive rates);

 3. to identify the full range extent of the Pallid Bat in British Columbia, with a focus on identifying the location of maternity roosts and hibernacula;

 4. to conduct research into the impact of threats to roosts and foraging habitat (e.g., habitat conversion and development, grazing, fire and fire suppression), threats to bats (e.g., white-nose syndrome, recreational activities, human disturbance, and pesticide use) and effectiveness of recovery actions; and

 5. to improve our understanding of key factors contributing to Pallid Bat decline, and possible constraints to recovery.

 B.C.
 Ministry of Environment.
 2016.
 Recovery Plan for the Pallid Bat (Antrozous pallidus) in British Columbia.
 Province of B.C; Ministry of Environment.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning

 Scientific Name: Antrozous pallidus

 To copy the URL of a document, Right Click on the document title, select "Copy Shortcut/Copy Link", then paste as needed.
 Only documents available to the public have this feature enabled.